plaguss/plaguss.github.io/content/home/_index.en.md

 ## Projects

+- [`talking-python`](https://github.com/plaguss/talking-python): Streamlit app to explore [talk python to me](https://talkpython.fm/episodes/all) podcast episodes using semantic search.
+It grabs all the episodes transcriptions weekly, creates embeddings from them and stores them in a `chroma` vector database to allow searching for them using natural language.
+The app is deployed at [explore-talk-python-to-me](https://explore-talk-python-to-me.streamlit.app/).

 - [`translate_md`](https://github.com/plaguss/translate-md/blob/main/pyproject.toml): A client to translate markdwon files from english to spanish, makes use of [spanglish](https://github.com/plaguss/spanglish) for the translation service, a Ray app that serves a 🤗 Transformer model.
 - [`helpner`](https://github.com/plaguss/helpner): A python console program to extract entities from command line